michigandaily/sourdough/README.md

 )
 ```

+That said, you'll probably want to be importing images by using a CDN (e.g. Jetpack).

 ### Fetching from Google Drive

 Download our service account credentials file (`auth.json`) and put it in the root of this repository.